HWcoms/Blessing-AI/docs/ENV.md

 Now open .env in a text editor of your choice and update the variables.
 Below is a more detailed description of each environment variable

 ## Logging

 This variable can be set to either _True_ or _False_.
 Set to _True_ if you would like to see more detailed logging from the terminal when running the python scripts.
 Set to _False_ if you want to disable logging.

 ## Papago Translator Key

+**If there's no Papago Auth ID and Secret, program will try to translate using Google Translator**

 this program is using NaverPapago translotor. more Information is here (https://developers.naver.com/products/papago/nmt/nmt.md)
 put Client ID to PAPAGO_AUTH_ID, Client Secret to PAPAGO_AUTH_SECRET

 if you want to change translator to other, change definition of method `DoTranslate()` in `voice_translator.py`

 ## Discord Bot Key (optional)

-if you want to use discord bot, 1.create a new bot 2. put bot_token and channel_id of your server's text-channel
+if you want to use discord bot, 1.create a new Webhook 2. put webhook_token and channel_id of your server's text-channel

 ## Push to talk key